ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 3. Freshness/revocation?
 4. Validate format of the envelope contents.

-> Steps 2 and 3 are still TBD.
+> Steps 2 and 3 are still TBD; the client should verify the issuer signature against the issuers' DID document at the time of registration.

 Once verified, the claims together with their authenticated issuer and transparent ledger identities can be used as input to an authorization policy.